STS-50: Spacelab experiments

 The Crystal Growth Furnace (CGF) is a reusable facility for investigating crystal growth in microgravity.
 It is capable of automatically processing up to six large samples at temperatures up to 1600 °C. Additional samples can be processed upon performing manual sample exchange.
 Two methods of crystal growth, directional solidification and vapor transport, were used on USML-1.
 By analyzing the composition and the atomic structure of crystals grown without the dominating influence of gravity, scientists will gain insight into correlations between fluid flows during solidification and the defects in a crystal.
 CGF operated for 286 hours and processed seven samples, three more than scheduled, including two gallium arsenide semiconductor crystals.
 Gallium arsenide crystals are used in high-speed digital integrated circuits, optoelectronic integrated circuits, and solid-state lasers.
-Crew members were able to exchange samples, using a specially designed flexible Glovebox, to provide the additional experiment operations.
+Crew members were able to exchange samples using a specially designed flexible glovebox to provide additional experiment operations.

-The Surface Tension Driven Convection Experiment (STDCE) was the first space experiment to use state- of-the-art instruments to obtain quantitative data on surface tension-driven flows on the surface of liquids over a wide range of variables in a microgravity environment.
+The Surface Tension Driven Convection Experiment (STDCE) was the first space experiment to use state-of-the-art instruments to obtain quantitative data on surface tension-driven flows on the surface of liquids over a wide range of variables in a microgravity environment.
 Very slight surface temperature differences are sufficient to generate subtle fluid flows on the surface of liquids.
 Such flows, referred to as "thermocapillary", exist on fluid surfaces on Earth.
 However, thermocapillary flows on Earth are very difficult to study because they are often masked by much stronger buoyancy-driven flows.
-In microgravity, buoyancy-driven flows are greatly reduced permitting the study of this phenomenon.
-STDCE provided the first observations of thermocapillary flow in a curved-surface fluid and demonstrated that surface tension is a powerful driving force for fluid motion.
+In microgravity, buoyancy-driven flows are greatly reduced, permitting the study of this phenomenon.
+STDCE provided the first observations of thermocapillary flow in a curved surface fluid and demonstrated that surface tension is a powerful driving force for fluid motion.

 The Drop Physics Module (DPM) permitted the study of liquids without the interference of a container.
 Liquids on Earth take the shape of the container that holds them.
 Furthermore, the materials that make up the container may chemically contaminate the liquids under study.
 The DPM uses acoustical (sound) waves to position a drop in the center of a chamber.
 By studying drops in this manner, scientists have the opportunity to test basic fluid physics theories in the areas of nonlinear dynamics, capillary waves, and surface rheology (changes in the form and flow of matter).
 Crew members, through manipulation of the sound waves, were able to rotate, oscillate, merge, and even split drops.
 In another test, the crew members were able to create the first compound drop, a drop within a drop, to investigate a process that could eventually be employed to encapsulate living cells within a semi-permeable membrane for use in medical transplantation treatments.